Chitwan Photography Tour - 6 Days Itinerary and Cost

 The best season for a photography tour in Nepal is from October to May, when weather conditions, light, and visibility are at their best.
 Each season offers something different for photographers, depending on whether the focus is landscapes, wildlife, or culture.

 Spring (March to May) is one of the top choices for photographers.
-Skies are generally clear, temperatures are comfortable, and the countryside comes alive with color.
+Skies are generally clear, temperatures are comfortable, and the countryside comes alive with colour.
 Rhododendron forests bloom across the hills, snow-capped peaks remain visible, and wildlife activity increases as animals move more frequently during warmer days.
 This period is excellent for both nature and wildlife photography.

 Late winter to early spring (February to April) is especially good for wildlife photography in national parks such as Chitwan and Bardiya.
 As temperatures rise, animals often gather around rivers and waterholes, making sightings more frequent and predictable.
 Morning and evening light is soft, which is ideal for capturing detailed wildlife images.